ago109/predictive-forward-forward/README.md

 1. bash src/run.sh (This will train model for K epochs)
 2. bash src/analyze.sh (This will evaluate model and reproduce plots)

+Model specific parameters can be adjusted in pff_rnn.py Training specific parameters are available in sim_train.py

+Tips while using this on your own dataset
+1. Track your local losses, accordingly adjust the hyper-parameters for the model

 # Citations

 Please cite our paper if it is helpful in your work: